jfreeze/ex_ncurses/README.md

         ]
         end

-## Sample Project

-You can see a version of @ElixirSips QuickieSynth project using ExNcurses at [https://github.com/jfreeze/quickie_synth](https://github.com/jfreeze/quickie_synth)

 ## Compiling

+You will need to install the `ncurses` library and C header files first.
+Do this however is appropriate for your system.

-The project can be compiled from your parent project with
+Then the project can be compiled with

-    mix deps.compile

-## Working with ExNcurses

-This project compiles a Nif to

-    mix compile.ex_ncurses
+    mix deps.get

-or

-    mix demo
+    mix compile

-### Run the Demo
+### Run the examples

-    ./priv/demo

-The Makefile assumes ncurses is already installed, that Erlang is installed with brew, and is only tested for OS X.  You may need to edit the Makefile for other systems.

-Compile the Nif with either <code>make</code> or

-    mix compile.ex_ncurses
+To run any of the examples, start them by invoking the `run_example.sh` script:

+    ./run_example.sh demo